simple-acme/simple-acme.github.io/reference/plugins/store/userstore.md

 this one places the certificate in the Windows Certificate Store.
 However, instead of using the `LocalSystem` location, it employes the `CurrentUser` location.

-This means the certificate will only be available to whichever user is running the win-acme executable.
+This means the certificate will only be available to whichever user is running the simple-acme executable.
 The advantage of this is that you don't need administrator rights to be able to use this plugin, as is required for the built-in one.